TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/02.Unit-2/docs.md

 ### Part 3: Assignment Reminders

-After the class is done, remind students that they will need to work on two assignments during their homework time.
+After the learning lab is done, remind students that they will need to work on two assignments during their homework time.
 First, they will need to provide a Journal Response which includes writing a 400-500 word (1-2 pages double spaced) response to questions provided in the Unit 2 assessment page.

 Next, they will need to complete ***Assignment #1: Historical Leader Paper.*** This paper involves writing a well-researched 2-3-page paper on a historical leader or writer on leadership of their choice.
 The students will need to describe the leader/writer’s 1) life, 2) his or her historical time, and 3) what you think made him or her a great leader (or thought leader).